rps-code/hover-cursor/README.md

 ## 🙋‍♂️ Example

 The following code produces the behaviour displayed in the GIF.
-Icon does get toggled but just changed the classes in this demo.
-By putting in a FontAwesome class such as `fa-solid fa-volume-high` it will show the icon and toggle it.

 ![](https://github.com/rps-code/hover-cursor/blob/main/demo.gif)